 Marketers Need to Learn Some Data Skills

-All of the online product marketers that I personally know have learned to use SQL to run simple ad-hoc queries directly in the data warehouse.
-They may call upon me and other analytics professionals to help with more complex dash boarding, A/B testing, data mining, and statistical modeling.
+All the online product marketers that I personally know have learned to use SQL to run simple ad-hoc queries directly in the data warehouse.
+They may call upon me and other analytics professionals to help with more complex dash boarding, A/B testing, data mining, and statistical modelling.
 If the marketers didn’t have much experience with data analysis previously, they definitely see the value now and need to learn fast to adapt.

-However, I have not yet met a marketer who is comfortable with running queries directly in Hadoop.
-Running SQL queries in Oracle or Teradata using a GUI-based SQL tool is within reach of most marketers who are willing to spend a little time to learn, especially if they merely need to extract data into Excel spreadsheets.
+However, I have not yet met a marketer who is comfortable running queries directly in Hadoop.
+Running SQL queries in Oracle or Teradata using a GUI-based SQL tool is within reach of most marketers who are willing to spend a little time learning, especially if they merely need to extract data into Excel spreadsheets.
 But dealing with Linux command lines, SSH public/private keys, VI, regular expressions, CRON, and the Java JAR files needed for the effective use of Hadoop with Pig Latin or Hive, seem very daunting for those in the general marketing role.
-Eventually, the tools to work with Hadoop to analyze big data will get easier and easier, and won’t require such specialized technical skills, so that more mainstream analysts and marketers can tap into the data without as many struggles.
+Eventually, the tools to work with Hadoop to analyze big data will get easier and easier, and won’t require such specialized technical skills, so more mainstream analysts and marketers can tap into the data without as many struggles.